 MUSICAL STORYTELLING: HANNIGAN AND STRAVINSKY

-Equilibrium, a mentorship programme founded by international star Barbara Hannigan, presents Igor Stravinsky’s Pulcinella with the Swedish Radio Symphony Orchestra and, as soloists, some of the talented young singers from Equilibrium.
-Music for the Theatre by Aaron Copland, another fellow countryman of Hannigan’s, was not written for any particular play, but the work has such a theatrical atmosphere that Copland did not hesitate in giving it the title he did.
+International star Barbara Hannigan presents Igor Stravinsky’s Pulcinella with the Swedish Radio Symphony Orchestra and, as soloists, some of the talented young singers from Equilibrium.
+Music for the Theatre by Aaron Copland was not written for any particular play, but the work has such a theatrical atmosphere that Copland did not hesitate in giving it the title he did.

 The Swedish Radio Symphony Orchestra is one of Europe’s most versatile orchestras, with a worldwide reputation and a repertoire that combines the major classical works as well as exciting new music.
 In collaboration with the most important conductors, soloists and composers, there is a constant striving to break new ground.
 The orchestra’s extensive and high-quality music-making has been rewarded with numerous prizes and accolades and they regularly perform at international festivals and concert halls.
 “The orchestra has a unique combination of humility, sensibility and musical imagination”, says Daniel Harding, chief conductor of the Swedish Radio Symphony Orchestra.
 “I have never had a concert with the orchestra where they haven’t played as though their lives depended on it!” he continues.
 The first radio orchestra was formed in 1925, the same year that the Swedish Radio Service began its broadcasts and since then the orchestra’s concerts have always been broadcast by the Swedish Radio.
 The Swedish Radio Symphony Orchestra received its current name in 1967 and over the years has had such distinguished chief conductors as Sergiu Celibidache, Herbert Blomstedt and Esa-Pekka Salonen.